Introductory computer science sequences FAQ

 What about my AP credits?

-For the most up to date information on how AP credit applies to the University of Minnesota - Twin Cities, please visit the Advanced Placement Course Awards page hosted by the Office of Admissions.
+For the most up-to-date information on how AP credit applies to the University of Minnesota - Twin Cities, please visit the Advanced Placement Course Awards page hosted by the Office of Admissions.

 AP Computer Science Principles Test